s9e/TextFormatter/docs/Cookbook/Plugins/BBCodes/Parameters.md

-## Use stylesheet parameters in BBCode templates
+## Use stylesheet parameters in a BBCode template

 As for localization, when creating a custom BBCode, any token that is not associated with a filter is presumed to be a stylesheet parameter.
 In the following example, we create a BBCode that only outputs its content if a parameter named `S_LOGGED_IN` is true.

+Note that the BBCodes plugin automatically creates stylesheet parameters for you.

 ```php
 // We'll create a fake user object for this example